 d.Tagging, branding, marking, or otherwise willfully mutilating any fish which is to be released alive into any fresh waters of the State except by special permit issued by the Division of Fish and Wildlife.

-f.The importation, sale, or possession of any variety of nonnative fish, including, but not limited to, goldfish (Carassius auratus), green sunfish (Lepomis cyanellus), or fathead minnows (Pimephales promelas) for use as bait in the fresh waters of the State.
+f.The importation, sale, or possession of any variety of nonnative fish, including, but not limited to, goldfish (Carassius auratus), green sunfish (Lepomis cyanellus), or fathead minnows (Pimephales promelas) for use as bait in the fresh or estuarine waters of the State.

 g.In accordance with R.I.
 Gen. Laws § 20-11-3, the taking of any fish in the freshwaters of the State by any means other than angling, utilizing a hook(s) and fishing line, except for carp, suckers, and fallfish, which may be taken by snares, spears or bow and arrow.

 h.In accordance with R.I.
 Gen. Laws § 20-11-3, the taking of any fish in the freshwaters of the State by net, seine, trawl, or similar device, except for a dip net, for the landing of a fish caught by hook and line, and the taking of baitfish.
 Cast nets and gill nets shall be prohibited.

 i.In accordance with R.I.
 Gen. Laws § 20-11-8, freshwater minnows, not including the young of any species of game fish, may be lawfully taken for bait with minnow traps, dip nets, and seines of the dimensions of not more than eight feet (8’) in length and four feet (4’) in depth and having a mesh not large than one-quarter of an inch (1/4”) in any waters of this state.
 The possession and use of minnow seines larger than the dimensions specified in this section, unless otherwise provided, shall be unlawful.